My original route through America was meant to look like this.

 Graceland looks a bit like a huge theme park, but it’s a bit weird because there isn’t really anything there.
 The actual Graceland, i.e. Elvis’s house, is across the road where it’s always been and it’s fully visible from the sidewalk.
 I think they have a movie theatre and a tour of Elvis’s planes, but that’s pretty much it.

-Tickets to Elvis’s house and the weird theme park area are pretty pricey, but you can just turn up, walk alongside the house walls and read all the messages of love from the undying Elvis fans.
+Tickets to Elvis’s house are pretty pricey, but you can just turn up, walk alongside the house walls and read all the messages of love that fans have left over the years.

 Graceland is pretty far from central Memphis so the shuttle really is the best way to get there.
 Plus cruising down the motorway watching Elvis videos is actually pretty fun.